circleci/circleci-docs/jekyll/_docs/installing-elasticsearch.md

 ---
 layout: classic-docs
 title: Install a custom version of Elasticsearch
+description: Installing a custom version of Elasticsearch
 last_updated: March 10, 2014
 ---

-CircleCI supports a large number of [services](/docs/environment#databases) which can be enabled from a circle.yml file checked into your repo's root directory.
+CircleCI supports a large number of [services](/docs/environment/#databases) which can be enabled from a circle.yml file checked into your repo's root directory.
 To enable Elasticsearch, add the following to your circle.yml:

 ```
 machine: